Jewish humor: Tales of the Rebbes

-The lives of the early Hasidim, while not funny in and of themselves, are rich in humorous incidents.
-The dealings between rabbis, tzadikim, and peasants form a rich tapestry of lore.

 Eastern European Jewish humor

 A number of traditions in Jewish humor date back to stories and anecdotes from the 19th century.

 Chełm

 Jewish folklore makes fun of the Jewish residents of Chełm (Yiddish: כעלעם, Hebrew: חלם; often transcribed as Helm) in eastern Poland for their foolishness.
 These stories often center on the "wise" men and their silly decisions, similarly to the English Wise Men of Gotham or the German Schildbürger.
 The jokes were almost always about silly solutions to problems.
 Some of these solutions display "foolish wisdom" (reaching the correct answer by the wrong train of reasoning), while others are simply wrong.